 Registration for Annual Conference 2023 will again be online only, beginning Monday, April 3 and ending Friday, May 12.

-Learn more and apply by April 3 on the Scholarships/Grants/Aid page of the EOC website.
+Learn more and register for the workshop on the Events Registration page of the EOC website.

 For questions about Strategic Ministries opportunities, please e-mail the Rev. Beth Ortiz, Connectional Ministries office Strategic Ministries director, or visit the Strategic Ministries pages on the Conference website.